-While the problem has been implemented across a wide variety of programming languages covering many paradigms, using a functional approach raises the level of abstraction by making it easier to express the problem, for example, through the use of higher-order functions.
-As a pure functional language, Haskell is free of many of the inherent problems associated with imperative programming e.g it disallows side effects which leads to referential transparency, thus making it easier to parallelise programs.
+While the problem has been implemented across a wide variety of programming languages covering many paradigms, using a functional approach raises the level of abstraction by making it easier to express the problem, for example, through use of higher-order functions.
+As a pure functional language, it is free of many of the inherent problems associated with imperative programming e.g it disallows side effects which leads to referential transparency, thus making it easier to parallelise programs.

-Haskell supports concurrency by providing a set of primitives to spawn explicit IO threads that are executed in an interleaved fashion [43].
-Concurrent execution of threads in this model is non-deterministic and can result in race conditions and deadlocks if proper synchronisation is not implemented.
+Haskell had good support for parallelism but for concurrent programming, it provides concurrent execution of threads in an interleaved fashion using operations from the Control.Concurrent library [43].
+This is a more explicit way of spawning multiple IO threads that execute at the same time.
+This approach is non-deterministic and can result in race conditions and deadlocks.
 This paper does not deal with concurrency but rather pure parallelism to speed up a program.
-However, we will shortly see how the Par monad builds on top of concurrent primitives to deliver a new deterministic model for parallel computation.
-In this section, we cover GpH, the Par monad and Eden as parallel programming models in Haskell.
+But we will shortly see how the ParMonad builds on this technology to deliver a new deterministic model for parallel computation.
+We briefly describe GpH, the ParMonad and Eden as parallel programming models in Haskell.
+Data Parallel Haskell (DPH) provides a model of nested data parallelism in Haskell, and an implementation of the Barnes-Hut algorithm, with a discussion of flattening transformations to improve performance, is given in [25].

-There are other models for parallel computation in Haskell which we do not use in our implementations.
-For instance, Data Parallel Haskell (DPH) provides a model of nested data parallelism.
-An implementation of the Barnes-Hut algorithm using DPH, which covers flattening transformation techniques to improve performance, is given in [25].
-This model is particularly well-suited for irregular parallelism.
-Another example is Cloud Haskell, which is a distributed programming model building on the same principle as the highly successful Erlang programming language.